brunomlr/stellar-sponsorship-service/docs/prd.md

 - XLM is **only used to lock base reserves** via the Stellar sponsorship mechanism
 - **No XLM is ever transferred** to external accounts (no `PAYMENT`, `PATH_PAYMENT_*`, or `ACCOUNT_MERGE` operations allowed)
-- Usage is tracked per API key and checked before signing
+- Budget enforcement is on-chain: the sponsor account's balance is the limit
-- When a sponsored entry is removed (e.g., a trustline is removed), the reserves are unlocked and returned to the sponsor account — the service should track this to update usage
+- When a sponsored entry is removed (e.g., a trustline is removed), the reserves are automatically unlocked and returned to the sponsor account — no manual tracking needed

 ---